Mesirow Financial: History

 In 2021, Mesirow announced plans to expand in Florida and the Southeastern United States.
 Mesirow now has offices in Miami, Miami Beach and Boca Raton.

 President Natalie A. Brown was named chief executive officer in June 2022, replacing Richard S. Price and becoming the company's first female CEO.
 Before the transition, Brown was featured on the cover of CEO Magazine.
 In November 2022, WomenInc. named her one of the most influential women executives in corporate America.

 In August 2022, Brown told Bloomberg that Mesirow is looking to expand its presence in the municipal bond market.

 In 2022, Mesirow led the $275 million financing of the NASA Headquarters in Washington, D.C.

 The International Finance Corporation selected Mesirow as a Primary Discount Note dealer in December 2022.

 Mesirow acquired long-time Chicago wealth management firm Front Barnett in September 2023.

 In October 2023, Creative Planning acquired Mesirow's corporate retirement advisory services division, which had approximately $13 billion in assets under management.

 Mesirow Fiduciary Solutions began providing RIA services for WEX Inc. in December 2023.

 Mesirow acquired Bastion Management, a private credit manager specializing in asset-backed lending, on December 31, 2024.

 On January 8, 2025, Metlife announced that they were acquiring three investment teams and assets managed by Mesirow.
 The deal closed on February 28, 2025.

+In March 2026, Mesirow announced that its CTL & Structured Debt Products and Sale Leaseback Capital groups had arranged a $40 million private placement for Denver Summit FC.

+On May 4, 2026, Mesirow announced that they were acquiring LeafHouse Financial Advisors, a division of LeafHouse Financial Group.
+The deal closed on July 1, 2026.

 Awards and recognition

 From 2019 to 2024, Mesirow received a top score of 100 on the Human Rights Campaign Foundation's Corporate Equality Index.

 In 2020, InvestmentNews recognized Mesirow on their list of Best Places to Work for Financial Advisors.

 Mesirow was named one of the 100 best places to work in Chicago by Crain's Chicago Business from 2018 to 2022.
-Pensions & Investments has named the firm a "Best Place to Work in Money Management" on six separate occasions.
+Pensions & Investments has named the firm a "Best Place to Work in Money Management" on six occasions.

-Mesirow was named to the Barron's list of top 100 registered investment adviser firms from 2021 to 2024, most recently ranking 41st.

-In 2022, Mesirow was ranked 13th on the Crain's Chicago Business list of top 25 financial services firms by assets under management.
-The firm saw a 23% increase in assets under management in 2021.
+Mesirow was named to the Barron's list of top 100 registered investment adviser firms from 2021 to 2025, most recently ranking 46th.
+Mesirow is ranked 9th on the Crain's Chicago Business list of top 25 financial services firms by assets under management.

 In 2022, Mesirow was named MoneyAges Currency Manager of the Year for the third consecutive year.
 The firm now has more than $150 billion of currency assets under supervision.

 In 2023, Mesirow's retirement advisory services division was named a Top DC Advisor Team by the National Association of Plan Advisors for the fourth consecutive year, with $11.3 billion of assets under management across 226,000 plan participants.